WildCodeSchool/workshop-html-css-basics/README.md

 - Good practice is to wrap sections in a `<main>` tag.
 - Add a first `<section>` and a `<h2>` according to the template.
 - Add some fake text in a paragraph.
 Change `line-height` (1.5) and `font-family` (Verdana) to improve readability.
 This can be done in the `body` properties.
 - Limit the `max-width` to 65ch.
-This will ensure you have a text width that does not exceed 65 characters making reading more comfortable.
+This will ensure you have a text width that does not exceed 85 characters making reading more comfortable.
+> A little explanation: in css, the unit `ch` is a unit relative to the width of character 0 (the widest character in most fonts).
+Specifying 65ch allows us to ensure a column width of between 65 and about 85 characters for all signs combined, a text block width that is highly recommended by numerous studies on digital accessibility and our reading behaviour.
+More explanation on [this article](https://medium.com/@matuzo/writing-css-with-accessibility-in-mind-8514a0007939) or [this one](https://www.smashingmagazine.com/2014/09/balancing-line-length-font-size-responsive-web-design/#line-length-measure-and-reading) if you are interested in the subject.

 - Finally, you can use the `margin` property to center the block horizontally.

 > Hint: [Centering in CSS: A complete guide](https://css-tricks.com/centering-css-complete-guide/)